GATB/gatb-core/gatb-core/doc/misc/README.txt

     - test       : unit tests of the library
     - examples   : a few snippets showing how to use the library

+For documentation, please have a look at doc/html/index.html

+You can check the library by launching unit tests on your system.
+Just go into 'test' directory and run 'gatb-core-cppunit'.

+You can try the library by compiling a snippet from the 'examples' directory, for instance:
+    g++ examples/debruijn/debruijn1.cpp -Iinclude -Llib -lgatbcore -lhdf5 -ldl -lz -lpthread  -std=c++0x